 Art Styles Explained & Art History Timeline

 Let’s define Photorealism

 The Photorealism movement began as way to accurately render real life more precisely than previously attempted.
 Gone is the abstract expressionism of movements past but that doesn't mean there is no message behind the work.
+For more, check out our index of art styles covering more specific and noteworthy movements.
 Now, let’s jump into the definition.

 What is photorealism?

 Photorealism is a style of art that attempts to achieve the same level of detail and realism as a photograph.
 Photorealistic paintings and drawings are often mistaken for photographs upon first glance.
 The labels “hyperrealism,” “new realism,” “verism,” “sharp-focus realism,” and “superrealism” are all used to describe photorealistic art.

 As a movement, Photorealism began in the late '60s and reached its height in the '70s within the United States.
 The term was first coined for artists who projected actual photographs onto canvases in order to accurately match all of the little details.
 Photorealist works of art often center around banal or mundane places or objects.
 Airbrushing was often used by the first Photorealism artists, though other methods are also used.